das-developers/das2dlm/README.md

 ## What works and what doesn't

 Reading local files and command pipes is not yet implemented.
-Only queries to non password protected HTTP servers providing a GET API are currently supported.
-Saving queries to local data files is also not supported in this early version.
+Only queries to HTTP servers providing a GET API are currently supported.
+Saving queries output to local data files is also not supported in this early version.

 This DLM is not that concerned with any particular server's query API.
 It issues an HTTP request to a URL that you format.
 For details of the das2